Fatih Solak: Turkish national team

-Fatih Solak was part of the Turkish national team that achieved sixth spot in the 2006 FIBA World Championship in Japan.
-He is best known for his amazing blocks and rebounds, and also contributes to the attack.
-Fatih Solak has been recently known for his close friendship with fellow National Team Player Ermal Kurtoğlu.
+Fatih Solak was part of the Turkish national team that achieved sixth place in the 2006 FIBA World Championship in Japan.
+He is best known for his amazing blocks and rebounds, and he also contributes to the attack.
+Fatih Solak has recently become known for his close friendship with fellow National Team Player Ermal Kurtoğlu.

 Solak most recently (2008 September) represented Turkey in the Division A Eurobasket Qualification tournament.
 Turkey won all her 6 games, against France, Belgium and Ukraine.
 Fatih Solak impressed especially in the last game of the group matches against France.
 Turkey won in France 80 to 78 and Fatih Solak recorded in this game 16 points, 6 rebounds and 4 blocks.
 If he continues to play at this level he can be a dominant force for Turkey at the 2009 European Championship that Turkey has qualified for as the leader of its group of four.